BluemlJ/GSAT/README.md

 Users Guide
 -------

-License
+Licence
 -------
+see Gitlab's Project Section "GNU LGPLv3"

 About us
 -------
-This project is developed by students of the TU Darmstadt and is written in context of a "Bachelorpraktikum" for the Department of Chemistry.
+This project is developed by TU Darmstadt students in the context of their so-called "Bachelor-Praktikum" for the Department of Chemistry.
-The projects ends march 2017 and until then its still in development.
+The projects ends in march 2017.

-The Authors are:
+The authors are:
 * **Kevin Otto**
 * **Ben Kohr**
 * **Lovis Heindrich**
-* **Jannis Blüml**
+* **Jannis BlÃ¼ml**